Logs for various tasks on an application container are available in the

 A number of different log files are available depending on the application container in use.

-/var/log directory is writeable, it should not be written to directly.
-Only write to it via standard logging mechanisms, such as syslog or your application's logging facility.
+/var/log are writable, they should not be written to directly.
+Only write to it via standard logging mechanisms, such as your application’s logging facility.
 If your application has its own logging mechanism that should be written to a dedicated logs mount in your application.

 This is the raw access log for the nginx instance running on the application container.
 That is, it does not include any requests that return a redirect or cache hit from the router.

 Any log messages generated by the application will be sent to this file.
 That includes language errors such as PHP Errors, Warnings, and Notices, as well as uncaught exceptions.

 The cron log contains the output of all recent cron executions.
 If there is no cron hook specified in the container configuration then this file will be absent.
 It also will not exist until the first time cron has run.

 The deploy log contains the output of the most recent run of the

 deploy hook for the container.
 If there is no

 deploy hook then this file will be absent.